marcogalluzzi/data-engineer-recruitment-tests/data-engineer-test.md

-# Frogtek Data Engineer Recruitment Test
+# Data Engineer Recruitment Test

-This repository contains a simple test for data engineering candidates at [Frogtek](http://frogtek.org).
+This repository contains a simple test for data engineering candidates.
 Thank you for taking the time to do it.
 It consists of two parts:

 * [A technical test](#technical-test)
 * [A few technical questions](#technical-questions)